usnistgov/NexusLIMS/docs/record_building.rst

     context the code is run: :ref:`nexusLIMS_user <nexusLIMS-user>` and :ref:`nexusLIMS_pass <nexusLIMS-pass>`.
 The
     values provided in these variables will be used for authentication to all network resources that require it.
-If running the code inside of a `pipenv <https://pipenv.readthedocs.io/en/latest/>`_, the easiest way to do this is by editing the ``.env.example`` file in the root of the NexusLIMS repository and renaming it to ``.env`` (make sure not to push this file to any remote source, since it has a password in it!).
+The easiest way to do this is by editing the ``.env.example`` file in the root of the NexusLIMS repository and renaming it to ``.env`` (make sure not to push this file to any remote source, since it has a password in it!).
 Furthermore, NEMO-based